jericson/jericson.github.io/_posts/2023-10-07-find_the_jack.md

 Jack](https://www.shamusyoung.com/twentysidedtale/images/moderate1.jpg)

 I don't usually have a problem identifying rules breakers, but most of them are Han Solo types.
-What I want to find is the Jack.
+They tend to adapt to the situation around them.
+If there are enough Mr. Rogers types around, they generally behave well enough.

+What I want to find is the Jack; the one guy who likes nothing more than to watch the world burn.
+If there isn't enough drama, he'll light a match to the most flammable fuel he can find.
+If you see fires in our community, your Jack is sure to be right there looking as innocent as possible.